Balunywa/Ubuntu-v12-Azure-VM-Prep/README.md

 # Conclusion

 The scripts provided in this repository are designed to assist in the preparation of Ubuntu v12 VMs for migration to Azure.
 They address common configuration requirements and compatibility issues.
-However, given the potential risks associated with deploying these scripts without proper testing, it's imperative to use them judiciously, ensuring thorough validation in a controlled environment before any production use.
+However, given the potential risks associated with deploying these scripts without proper testing, it's imperative to use them judiciously, ensuring thorough validation in a controlled test environment.